 Under the authority of the 1974 Safe Drinking Water Act (SDWA), the EPA established the Public Water System Supervision (PWSS) Program.
 With the 1986 Amendments to the SDWA, EPA set national limits on contaminant levels in drinking water to ensure that the water is safe for human consumption.
 These limits are known as MCLs.
 For some regulations, EPA established treatment techniques in lieu of an MCL to control unacceptable levels of contaminants in drinking water.
 The Agency's regulations also establish how often public water systems monitor their water for contaminants and report the monitoring results to the states or EPA.
 Generally, the larger the population served by a water system, the more frequent the monitoring and reporting requirements.
 In addition, EPA requires PWSs to monitor for unregulated contaminants to provide data for future regulatory development.
 Finally, EPA requires PWSs to notify the public when they have violated these regulations.
-The 1996 amendments to the SDWA require public notification to include a clear and understandable explanation of the nature of the violation and the possibility of alternative water supplies during the violation.
+The 1996 amendments to the SDWA require public notification to include a clear and understandable explanation of the nature of the violation, its potential adverse health effects, steps that the PWS is undertaking to correct the violation and the possibility of alternative water supplies during the violation.